 Prevention of current and potential issues

 Prevention of existing and potential issues is an important activity related to eliminating waste.

 Key factors for the prevention of current and potential issues may be the regular discussion of project risks, high communication activity, team responsibility, and stakeholders’ involvement.

 Programs and projects may be tied to estimated budgets.
 Expenses that do not add business value to the projects are identified, discussed, and their potential reduction may be planned and executed.

-During program realizations, project teams may face different difficulties like:
+During program realizations, project teams may face a variety of difficulties like:

 - Personal conflicts